1. Who we are

 - When we assess your application we will also check your identity in order to prevent fraud and crime; this includes money laundering.
 We may also make additional searches over periods of time with CRAs and FPAs.
 This ensures that our records are kept up to date with any vital data.
 This data will then be used to ascertain whether to continue with your credit or any future credit that may be available.
 As we have an obligation to comply with responsible lending, FPAs and CRAs assist us in doing so.

 If you choose to contact a CRA, please bear in mind that the data held may not be the same so it may be useful to contact all CRAs.
-A small fee may be charged when data is requested.
+You are legally entitled to a free copy of your statutory credit report every 12 months directly from any of the 3 main credit agencies.

 The three main Credit Reference Agencies, TransUnion, Equifax and Experian will use and share your data in line with the Credit Reference Agency Information Notice (CRAIN) for further information on how CRAs use your data please visit their websites as stated below: